spion/spion.github.com/src/documents/promise-nuggets/01-the-simplest-example.html.md

 around to other functions.

 In promise-returning functions, the function immediately returns the operation as a promise.
-You put the operation in a var, do some processing, attach a callback or pass it around to other functions.
+You can put the operation in a variable, do some processing, attach a callback or pass it around to other functions.